Ky7m/netai-chat-with-your-data/README.md

 ![Application Insights Performance Information](./images/52AppInsights-Performance.png)

-By combining the Aspire Dashboard with Azure Application Insights, the eShopLite solution ensures robust monitoring and diagnostics, enhancing the overall reliability and performance of the application.
+By combining the Aspire Dashboard with Azure Application Insights, the `Chat With Your Data` solution ensures robust monitoring and diagnostics, enhancing the overall reliability and performance of the application.

 ## Guidance